Skip to main contentSkip to navigation

 Growing Defect Lists and What They Mean for Your Data

 Bad sectors are locations on a hard drive's platter surface where the magnetic coating can no longer hold data reliably.
 When the count is growing, the drive is physically degrading.
 Software cannot fix physical platter damage.
 Running repair tools like chkdsk or SpinRite on a drive with growing bad sectors accelerates the failure and can make your data unrecoverable.
+Our hard drive data recovery workflow starts with imaging on a DeepSpar Disk Imager before the remaining good sectors degrade further.

 Louis Rossmann